 - PS5 DualSense vs. Xbox Series X controller: Which is best?

 Assassin’s Creed Valhalla release date

 The Assassin’s Creed Valhalla release date was announced during Ubisoft’s cinematic reveal trailer for the game.
-Right now, Assassin's Creed Valhalla is slated to launch during Holiday 2020.
-Both the Xbox Series X and PS5 have the same release date, so it’s entirely possible that Assassin’s Creed Valhalla will launch alongside the next-gen consoles.
+Right now, Assassin's Creed Valhalla was slated to launch during Holiday 2020, but has since been given an official release date: November 17.
+Both the Xbox Series X and PS5 have a Holiday 2020 release date, so it’s entirely possible that Assassin’s Creed Valhalla will launch alongside the next-gen consoles.

 It’s already confirmed that Assassin’s Creed Valhalla will launch on next-gen consoles and current-gen consoles, so it might be in the same situation Assassin’s Creed IV: Black Flag was in.
 When it launched, Black Flag debuted on both the Xbox 360 and PS3 as well as the Xbox One and PS4.

 Ubisoft first teased the reveal of Assassin’s Creed Valhalla by getting BossLogic to Photoshop the setting for roughly 8 hours.
 At the end of that stream, a date for the trailer was revealed, which went live on April 30, 2020.
 This is the cinematic trailer Ubisoft unveiled:

 The trailer depicts a Viking Assassin battling out with England’s army.
 In the background, we hear the king of England talk about how the Vikings are brutal savages.
 However, we get close up shots of the Vikings enjoying their lives among family, and when raiding, sparing innocent people, which is an interesting contrast to how Vikings are typically depicted.